SHPEUCF/apptutorial/_pages/assignments/Part1.md

 		* We can't see any of the text (hint: use `color` to change the font color)
 		Let's fix this by adding another style to the outermost `View`, `flex: 1`.

-		What flex does is amazing, but complicated at first sight.
+		What [flex](https://facebook.github.io/react-native/docs/flexbox.html) does is amazing, but complicated at first sight.
 		{: .notice--info}

-4.
+4. To be continued...
-5. It does

 ## Exercise 5